schatzcenter/CBREC/CBREC-LCA/README.md

 ### Acknowledgments

 * The authors would like to thank the California Energy Commission's (CEC) Electric Program Investment Charge (EPIC) program for its support of this research under contract EPC-16-047, and in particular Commission Agreement Managers Katharina Gerber and David Stoms for their indispensable assistance.
 The C-BREC Model would not have been possible without the contributions and commitment of the following members and organizations:
-  - Schatz Energy Research Center: Cassidy Barrientos, Max Blasdel, Carisse Geronimo, Andrew Harris, Chih-Wei Hsu, Sabrinna Rios-Romero, and Mark Severy.
+  - Schatz Energy Research Center: Cassidy Barrientos, Carisse Geronimo, Sabrinna Rios-Romero, and Mark Severy
-  - Humboldt State University Department of Forestry and Wildland Resources: Jeff Kane and Micah Wright
   - Natural Resource Spatial Informatics Group: Luke Rogers and Jeff Comnick
   - Consortium for Research on Renewable Industrial Materials: Elaine Oneil and Maureen Puettmann